 Under the Next-Generation First Responder Apex program, Laboratory researchers are developing technologies that can enable drones to provide emergency responders with the information needed to establish situational awareness at disaster sites.

-We use our experience developing sensors and decision support software to build systems that are used around the world for coordinating responses to wildfires, aiding urban search-and-rescue missions, assessing damage after hurricanes and earthquakes, and planning for large-scale evacuations.
-We work closely with local, state, and federal agencies to develop these systems.
-Our goal is to enable responders to more effectively gain situational awareness, share information, and make decisions in times of crisis.
-We also prototype technologies, such as communication hubs and solar-powered resources, to aid disaster survivors and refugee populations.
-Many of our programs involve collaboration across Laboratory groups whose technologies can be applied to disaster and humanitarian missions.
+We use our experience developing sensors, analytics, and decision support software to build technologies and systems that improve human resilience by aiding in wildfire response coordination, urban search-and-rescue missions, damage assessments after hurricanes and earthquakes, and large-scale evacuation planning.
+We work closely with local, state, and federal agencies to develop these technologies.
+Our goal is to enable organizations to more effectively gain situational awareness, share information, and make decisions in times of crisis.
+We also prototype technologies that facilitate civilian–military collaboration, which helps to improve the safety of civilians in conflict areas.
+Many of our programs involve collaboration across Laboratory groups whose technologies can be applied to human resilience missions.

 Featured Projects